PAK-VIN/Minecraft-Rewind/README.md

 # Minecraft-Rewind
-A Minecraft 1.21.4 mod bringing the legacy of MCSM into the game!
+A Minecraft 1.21.4 NeoForge mod bringing items such as the Gauntlets, The Amulet, and more from MCSM!